3ratic/Deadware/README.md

 # Deadware
 Deadware is a RAT disguised as a Selfbot.
 It uses a Discord server and bot as a C&C while the `deadcord.py` being the payload.
+The command prefix for the bot is `d!` and for the selfbot it is `.`

 ## How to setup
 1. Create a Discord Bot in the [Discord developer portal](https://discord.com/developers/applications)